 The New Prices:

-When the new pricing model is implemented, any new subscribers - as well as those who make a change to their existing subscription1 - will be charged the following prices:
+When the new pricing model is implemented on Monday the 11th of February, 2019, any new subscribers - as well as those who make a change to their existing subscription1 - will be charged the following prices:

 - Standard: Unchanged, remains free.